-A contract worth approximately $80m for the design and construction of the ferry was awarded by Virtu Ferries to Incat Tasmania in October 2016.
-The planning and design phase of the project lasted for roughly one year.
+A contract worth approximately $80m for the design and construction of the ferry was awarded to Incat Tasmania by Virtu Ferries in October 2016.
+The planning and design phase of the project lasted for approximately one year.

-Scheduled to be delivered at the end of 2018, the wave-piercing catamaran will join Virtu Ferries’ existing fleet of 14 high-speed craft.
-It will allow the company to provide year-round fast-ferry services between Malta and Sicily in the Mediterranean Sea basin with increased reliability and passenger comfort.
+The wave-piercing catamaran joins Virtu Ferries’ existing fleet of 14 high-speed craft.
+It allows the company to provide year-round fast-ferry services between Malta and Sicily in the Mediterranean Sea basin with increased reliability and passenger comfort.

-The high-speed catamaran will be built as per the standards of DNV-GL classification society.
-The design techniques and safety features of the ferry will be designed in compliance with International Code of Safety for High Speed Craft (HSC) 2000 adopted by the International Maritime Organization (IMO).
+The high-speed catamaran is built in line with the standards of DNV-GL classification society.
+Design techniques and safety features of the ferry are designed in compliance with International Code of Safety for High Speed Craft (HSC) 2000 adopted by the International Maritime Organization (IMO).

-The ferry will also comply with the requirements of Italian Port State and will be registered under Malta Flag upon receiving necessary approvals.
+The ferry complies with the requirements of Italian Port State and is registered under Malta Flag following the receipt of necessary approvals.

-The high-speed wave-piercing catamaran vessel will be equipped with two passenger decks, containing four lounges.
+The high-speed wave-piercing catamaran vessel is equipped with two passenger decks, containing four lounges.

-The interior is designed to offer three classes of seating namely economy, VIP, and business.
-It will incorporate 996 indoor passenger seats and 138 outdoor passenger seats.
+The interior is designed to offer three classes of seating with economy, VIP, and business class.
+It incorporates 996 indoor passenger seats and 138 outdoor passenger seats.

 The garage deck of the ferry can accommodate up to 23 heavy commercial trailers / 167 cars / 490 truck lane metres.

-Up to two rigid hulled boats will be carried at the stern of the ship to perform transportation tasks at sea.
-The boats can be launched or retrieved using a crane.
+Up to two rigid hulled boats are carried at the stern of the ship to for transportation at sea.
+The boats are launched or retrieved using a crane.

-Operation and control of the vessel will be performed by its crew from the wheelhouse located amid ships.
-Marine radars and communication systems will be fitted atop the wheelhouse to ensure safe operation of the ferry.
+Operation and control of the vessel are performed from the wheelhouse located amid ships.
+Marine radars and communication systems are fitted atop the wheelhouse to ensure safe operation of the ferry.

-Large windows on the passenger deck and bridge areas will provide unobstructed view of the sea to the occupants.
+Large windows on the passenger deck and bridge areas provide an unobstructed view of the sea.

-The RoPax ferry will be powered by four MTU 20V 8000 series diesel engines, each generating an output power of 9,100kW.
+The Saint John Paul II RoPax ferry is powered by four MTU 20V 8000 series diesel engines, each generating an output power of 9,100kW.

-The vessel’s propulsion system will also comprise four Wärtsilä LJX 1500 SRI modular waterjets, which ensure fast and reliable operation of the ferry by providing a 10% reduction in weight and improved fuel efficiency.
+The vessel’s propulsion system comprises four Wärtsilä LJX 1500 SRI modular waterjets, which ensure fast and reliable operation of the ferry by providing a 10% reduction in weight and improved fuel efficiency.

-The high-speed wave-piercing catamaran will also be installed with a Lipstronic control system, also developed by Wärtsilä, for controlling vessel speed, relative load, pitch and rotations per minute (rpm).
+The high-speed wave-piercing catamaran is installed with a Lipstronic control system, also developed by Wärtsilä, for controlling vessel speed, relative load, pitch and rotations per minute (rpm).

-Virtu Ferries’ new wave-piercing catamaran will have a service speed of 38kt.
-The ferry will be capable of completing its journey from Malta and Sicily in roughly 90 minutes.
+Virtu Ferries’ new wave-piercing catamaran has a service speed of 38k.
+The ferry is capable of completing its journey from Malta and Sicily in approximately 90 minutes.

 The ship’s slender demi-hulls provide low wave-making resistance and high transverse stability.

-Revolution Design, an Australian company engaged in providing vessel design services, provided design and architectural solutions for Virtu Ferries’ new RoPax ferry (hull no. 089).
+Australian company Revolution Design provided design and architectural solutions for Virtu Ferries’ new RoPax ferry (hull number 089).
 The ship’s design was also supported by Seaspeed Marine Consulting.